Digital Nomad Packing List

 The Peak Design Mobile Tripod is a low-profile phone tripod that attaches to your smartphone and rotates to support your device in portrait or landscape mode.
 Set it up and take a group photo or catch a long exposure of a city skyline.
 You can also prop up your phone on a desk to use it as an extra screen while you work or leave it on your tray table to watch some shows if your plane doesn’t have in-flight entertainment.

-Instead of using the wired headphones provided by an airline, the Twelve South AirFly Pro connects your bluetooth headphones to the entertainment center on the plane.
+Instead of using the wired headphones provided by an airline, the Twelve South AirFly Pro Deluxe connects your Bluetooth headphones to the entertainment center on the plane.
 This device doubles as a transmitter and receiver and allows you to connect up to two pairs of headphones at once to sync your movie with a travel companion.
+Plus, it comes with an adapter when you're flying international airlines instead of U.S. carriers.

-Move files between your devices using the Sandisk iXpand Flash Drive Luxe.
-One side has a USB-C connector while the other has Lightning.
-Easily rotate it to expose the adapter you need and plug it into your device.
-Then you can transfer data between your laptop and smartphone with ease.
-Or, use it to print a travel document if there’s no WiFi on the printers at the print shop.
+Move files between your devices using the Verbatim 32GB Store 'n' Go Dual OTG USB 3.2 Gen 1 Flash Drive.
+For such a long name, it's one of the smallest we've found that gets the job done well.
+One side has a USB-C connector, while the cover works with USB-A, making it easy to plug into any device.
+Then, you can transfer data between your laptop and smartphone with ease.
+Or, use it to print a travel document if there's no WiFi on the printers at the hotel business center or print shop.

-This Open Mini Ballpoint Pen from Olight has a compact design that stays out of the way until you need it.
-Use the included clip to attach it to your notebook between musings or keep it in your sling until it’s time to fill out your customs form.
-Some outer material is removed, which gives it a cool design and removes some extra weight.
+This Open Mini 2 Ballpoint Pen and Pencil from Olight has a compact design that stays out of the way until you need it.
+Use the included clip to attach it to your notebook between musings, or keep it in your sling until it’s time to fill out your customs form.
+If you prefer using a pencil instead, it also comes with that type of tip, and we've not had an issue taking it through security.

 The Notebooks from Field Notes are our go-to.
 The simple design offers a blank canvas for you to work with.
 Go for dot grid if you’re the sketching type or ruled if you’ll be doing a lot of writing.
 Either way, we love having a place to jot down ideas.

-Our travel backpack, sling, and tech pouch each get an Apple AirTag so we can keep track of our gear.
+Our travel backpack and sling each get an Apple AirTag so we can keep track of our gear.
 Apple makes it easy to see where your gear is if you misplace it or if it’s stolen.

 If your travel wallet lacks a zippered pocket, a round AirTag is at risk of falling out.
-That’s why we like the Rolling Square AirCard, which fits right into one of the card slots.
-It uses Apple’s Find My network and plays a video game-like tone to help you locate your wallet (or whatever it’s inside).
+That’s why we like the Rolling Square AirCard Pro, which fits right into one of the card slots.
+It works with Apple or Android devices and plays a video game-like tone to help you locate your wallet (or whatever it’s inside).
 It’ll also send an alert to your phone if you leave your wallet behind.
-It can act like a digital business card to share information with new friends, but we don’t use it now that iOS 17 added that feature.
+Plus, it has a rechargeable battery, so you don't have to toss it after a few years of finding your wallet.

 Toiletries & Personal Care